tpaphysics/tpaphysics/README.md

  />

  <br/> - 🚀 &nbsp;I am currently a full stack developer.
 Working hard and learning a lot everyday.
 Teamwork is the secret.
 We can learn a lot even from a child.
- <br/> - :blush: &nbsp;I can help you.
-I have advanced knowledge of mathematics, statistical mechanics, analytical mechanics, differential geometry and quantum mechanics.
+ <br/> - :blush: &nbsp;I have advanced knowledge of mathematics, statistical mechanics, analytical mechanics, differential geometry and quantum mechanics.

  <br/> - 🎓👨‍🎓 I Have a degree in physics and almost a master's degree in quantum mechanics ⚛️